hildensia/playalong/README.md

 * a C++11 capable compiler (tested with g++ 4.8 and clang++ 3.3)

-If you have these libs installed installed, it's as simple as
+If you have these libs installed, it's as simple as

     $ make